Thursday, April 21, 2011

-1) In our project our Java process picks latest version of package for executing, which is a UNIX soft link.
-So whenever we do a release we just need to update latest UNIX symlink which makes release seamless and rollback very easy which in tern increases stability and predictability of our Java application.
+1) In our project, our Java process picks the latest version of the package for executing, which is a UNIX soft link.
+So whenever we do a release, by using tar archives, we just need to update latest UNIX symlink which makes release seamless and rollbacks very easy which in turn increases stability and predictability of our Java application.

-3) An important point about UNIX soft link is that they inherit the permission of the folder to which they are pointing out.
+3) An important point about UNIX soft link is that they inherit the permission of the directory, to which they are pointing out. which means if you change the permission of directory by using chmod command in Unix, permission on the soft link will also be updated.

 Difference between Soft Link and Hard Link in UNIX

-Now here are few points which highlight Differences between soft link and hard link in UNIX.
+In this section, we will see some differences between soft links and hard links in UNIX.
 These differences are by no means complete so please contribute if you know any other difference between UNIX soft link and hard link.
 You can also let us know about how you are using symlinks or UNIX soft links.

-• Unix Soft links are pointers to programs, files, or directories located elsewhere (just like Windows shortcuts)
+1) The first difference between a soft link and a hard link is that Unix Soft links are pointers to programs, files, or directories located elsewhere (just like Windows shortcuts) while Unix Hard links are pointers to programs and files, but NOT directories.

 Creating a symbolic link or symlink in UNIX

-Here we will see how to create symbolic link or symlink in UNIX or Linux.
-For our symlink example we will use a folder called symlinks which will have some directories representing different version of a particular application and we will learn how to create symlink, remove symlink and update symlink or soft link in Unix Linux.
+Here we will see how to create a soft link and hard link in UNIX, also known as symbolic link or symlink in Linux.
+For our symlink example, we will use a folder called symlinks which will have some directories representing a different version of a particular application and we will learn how to create a symlink, remove symlink and update symlink or soft link in Unix and Linux.

 Javin@unix_machine ~/symlinks